New Garbage Cart Selection has Now Closed

 Saint Paul is transitioning to Citywide Residential Garbage Services October 2018

-Early August 2018 – Collection Zone map will be published, and property owners will receive a letter notifying them of their designated hauler, confirmed cart size, garbage collection date and recycling collection date.
+Early August 2018 – Collection Zone map will be published, and property owners and renters will receive a letter notifying them of their designated hauler, confirmed cart size(s) and garbage collection date.

 Mid-August – September 30, 2018 – New city garbage carts are delivered.
 Please continue using your current carts!
 As the new citywide garbage service begins, garbage haulers will collect the current carts.